ABOUT JERI LYNNE JOHNSON

 Work.
 Life.
 Art

-In 2005 she made history as the first Black woman to win an international conducting prize when she was awarded the Taki Alsop Conducting Fellowship.
-Ms. Johnson has broken barriers in Europe and the US as the first African-American woman on the podium for many orchestras and has conducted the Philadelphia Orchestra, Dallas Symphony, the Bournemouth Symphony (UK), the Weimar Staatskapelle.
+In 2005 Jeri made history as the first Black woman to win an international conducting prize when she was awarded the Taki Alsop Conducting Fellowship.
+Since then she has continued to break barriers in Europe and the US as the first woman and/or African-American woman on the podium for many orchestras and opera companies in the US and Europe including the Bournemouth Symphony (UK), the Weimar Staatskapelle.
 Recent conducting engagements have included world premieres with the National Symphony Orchestra and Chicago Opera Theater as well as performances with the Hartford Symphony, New Orleans Opera and Florida Grand Opera.

 A versatile artist who is comfortable with a variety of genres and styles, Jeri has developed a reputation for offering masterful and compelling performances of contemporary repertoire and has led numerous world premieres.
 Upcoming 2022-2023 engagements include a world premiere with Santa Fe Opera and performances with the São Paolo Municipal Philharmonic Orchestra, Chicago Symphony Orchestra, North Carolina Symphony, Omaha Symphony, Symphony Nova Scotia, Tapestry Opera (Toronto, ON) and the Opera Theater of Saint Louis.